LovelandPolitics.com

 The reason many in Loveland don’t understand the full extent of the public subsidies McWhinney has

-will go to pay “public improvements” sounds like simply drainage, traffic lights and expenses normally
+money will go to pay “public improvements” sounds like simply drainage, traffic lights and expenses

-over Centerra and also what monies are funneled into improving landscaping and other attributes of the
+all over Centerra and also what monies are funneled into improving landscaping and other attributes of

-commercial property that increase its value.
-By paying for signage, landscaping and design work using public
+the commercial property that increase its value.
+By paying for signage, landscaping and design work

-debt McWhinney increases the value of their property holdings to better compete against owners who must
+using public debt McWhinney increases the value of their property holdings to better compete against

 Attached is a draft